lsinfo3/dfg-sos-website/.github/ISSUE_TEMPLATE/blog---news-entry.md

 ---

 # Title
-*add title here*
+*add title of blog/news entry here*
 # Text
-*add text for news / blog entry here. minimum 2 sentences*
+*add text for blog/news entry here.
+Minimum 2 sentences + link to original source (if applicable)*
 # Image
 *upload image here to be used for the blog/news entry*